Solar Water Heating

 Terms and conditions

-- This quotation is valid for 14 days (if not specified on our quotation) and subject to a Solar4eden final on-site technical evaluation.
+- This quotation is valid for 14 days (if not specified on our quotation) and subject to a Solar4eden final on-site Technical evaluation.

 - A deposit specified in our quotation is required before commencement of installation and the balance upon completion of the installation.

-- Solar4eden will disconnect your existing electric geyser system free of charge, however, disconnecting will exclude the following: (a) Change in piping to the existing system, (b) Additional material required in doing so and (c) The removal of the existing geyser/s.
+- Where applicable Solar4eden will disconnect your existing electric geyser system free of charge, however, disconnecting will exclude the following: (a) Change in piping to the existing system, (b) Additional material required in doing so and (c) The removal of the existing geyser/s.

 - Pipe work and extra material & fittings used on your existing geyser system, household plumbing and the removal of existing geyser/s will be charged at standard labour rates and will be added per hour for your account.